Storybook-Sound/website/recording.md

   ![Main Console Detail](images/studio/rooms/Band-Rm-1.jpg){:width="100%" height="auto"}

-  <figcaption style="font-style:italic;margin-top:0.5em;">Sometimes we record bands and other living things.</figcaption>
+  <figcaption style="font-style:italic;margin-top:-1em;">Sometimes we record bands and other living things.</figcaption>

 </figure>

 ## Recording equipment

 For years we’ve been building a collection of instruments, mics, and outboard equipment to cover any sonic desire while recording or mixing…from raunchy to pristine.
 Here's a relatively up to date listing.
-In case you missed it, the mixing and mastering gear listing is on the [main studio page](studio#equipment).

 ### Multitrack, consoles, and outboard